daparthi001/QuantumVestAI_App_Source_Code/ai-stock-platform/ui/README.md

 ## 🎉 Ready for Production Deployment!

 This application is fully functional and ready for immediate deployment.
-Demo mode is disabled by default.
-Set `DEMO_MODE=true` to use sample data or configure the database variables (`DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASSWORD`) to enable live data for subscribed users.
-When live mode is enabled, market data is persisted to the configured PostgreSQL database and AI price predictions are displayed on the dashboard.
+Configure the database variables (`DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASSWORD`) to enable live data for subscribed users.
+Market data is persisted to the configured PostgreSQL database and AI price predictions are displayed on the dashboard.